brokenhandsio/SteamPress/README.md

 * `bloguser_id` - The ID of the Author of the post
 * `created` - The time the post was created as a `Double`
 * `slug_url`
+* `published` - Whether the post has been published or not

 ## Blog User